Convergence of unadjusted Hamiltonian Monte Carlo for mean-field models: Main results

 Let $\epsilon\in[0,\infty)$ satisfy

 Then for all $x,y\in\mathbb{R}^{d n}$ and for any $h\in[0, h_1]$ such that $h=0$ or $T/h\in\mathbb{N}$,

 with contraction rate

-\end{theorem} A proof is given in \Cref{section_proof_oftheorems}. \begin{remark} The parameter c, which bounds the contraction rate for unadjusted HMC from below, is dimension-free, i.e., independent of the number of particles, which is an improvement compared to the contraction rate given in \eqref{eq:contractionrate_standardcase} obtained by applying \cite[Theorem 2.3]{BoEbZi2020}.
+\end{theorem} A proof is given in \Cref{section_proof_oftheorems}. \begin{remark} The parameter c is dimension-free, i.e., independent of the number of particles, which is an improvement compared to the contraction rate given in \eqref{eq:contractionrate_standardcase} obtained by applying \cite[Theorem 2.3]{BoEbZi2020}.
 However, it might depend implicitly on the number of degrees of freedom per particle $d$ through the parameter $\tilde{R}$.

 Further, note that the contraction result holds only if the interaction parameter $\epsilon$ is sufficiently small.
-For larger $\epsilon$, contraction with a dimension-free contraction rate is not guaranteed, as illustrated in \Cref{figure3}. \end{remark}
+For larger $\epsilon$, contraction with a dimension-free contraction rate is not guaranteed, as illustrated in \Cref{figure3}.